Electrodynamic speaker driver: Performance characteristics

 Speaker drivers may be designed to operate within a broad or narrow frequency range.
 Small diaphragms are not well suited to moving the large volume of air that is required for good low-frequency response.
 Conversely, large drivers may have heavy voice coils and cones that limit their ability to move at very high frequencies.
 Drivers pressed beyond their design limits may have high distortion.
 In a multi-way loudspeaker system, specialized drivers are provided to produce specific frequency ranges, and the incoming signal is split by a crossover.
 Drivers can be sub-categorized into several types: full-range, tweeters, super tweeters, mid-range drivers, woofers, and subwoofers.

 Excursion

 Excursion is defined as how far the cone of a speaker linearly travels from its resting position.
 Lower frequency drivers or subwoofers are designed to move more air and have more excursion than those designed to reproduce higher frequencies.
 If a speaker is pushed beyond its limits, overexcursion, or bottoming out, can occur as the voice coil either slips out of the magnetic gap or hits the bottom of it.

 Excursion Extremes

 The MTX Jackhammer, a 22-inch subwoofer, is capable of 2.5 inches of linear cone excursion, one way.

-The Thunder 1000000, and experimental subwoofer, with a diameter of 60 inches, is capable of 3 inches of one-way cone excursion.
+The Thunder 1000000, an experimental subwoofer with a diameter of 60 inches, is capable of 3 inches of one-way cone excursion.